transfer, dual enrollment, AP, IB and A-Level

 - Official transcripts and scores should be sent to the college according to the timeline established by the Academic Calendar and the Admissions Office;

 - On behalf of the faculty, official transcripts and official score reports are evaluated by the Office of the Registrar and applicable coursework is posted to the academic record;

 - Equivalent, qualifying coursework will be posted to the record using a direct equate to the Augustana course and any applicable general education designations if approved by the faculty.
 In some instances a semi-equate applies only some institutional requirements and designations;

 - Comparable, qualifying coursework without a direct equate will be posted according to faculty policy, which may include applying coursework as an elective within a department that may or may not apply toward a major/minor and will not include a general education designation;

-- Courses that the Office of the Registrar has determined are not faculty approved for transfer, are below college-level coursework and are neither comparable nor equivalent, will not receive credit for transfer;
+- Courses and scores that the Office of the Registrar has determined are not faculty approved for credit, are below college-level coursework, are neither comparable nor equivalent, or coursework/scores where the student has earned Augustana credit will not receive credit for transfer;

 After enrollment with the college, transfer students (*) who have a question about how transfer coursework was applied to their record may follow these steps to obtain a further review of the coursework.
 Students should wait for the results of the review following each step below before pursuing the next step:

 - Contact the Office of the Registrar for a review of the transfer coursework (for credits and requirements).